 Some drug treatments can help to stop the fluid building up.

 Water tablets make you pass urine more often.
 There are called diuretics, (pronounced dye-yoo-ret-iks).
-Research shows that they help to stop fluid building up in about half the people who take them
+They may help to stop fluid building up in about half the people who take them.

 These treatments can help to shrink or control a cancer.
 This stops fluid building up in the abdomen for some people.
-The type of chemotherapy or biological therapy that might help you depends on your situation.
+The type of chemotherapy or targeted drug that might help you depends on your situation.